BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_16.md

 Fly back to Apophyll and give Makuhita girl the autograph to get the *Headphones*, then go to Jasper Ward once more and give them to the Loudred girl.

-Fly to Lapis Ward and enter the house to the left of the Pokemart.
+Fly to Lapis Ward and enter the house to the left of the Pokémart.
 You'll learn that the lady's son has been kidnapped!
 Head back to the North Peridot Alley and talk to the Jigglypuff guy once more.

 Fly over to Onyx Ward, prepare your team and save, then head to the rooftop.